The Howard Stern Show: 1981–1985: Washington and WNBC

-Stern began his WNBC program in September 1982, working from 4–8 pm.
+Stern began his WNBC program in September 1982, working from 4–8 p.m.
 Concerned about its corporate image and his risque personality, management told Stern to avoid discussions of a sexual and religious nature.
-Within his first month at the station, Stern was suspended for several days for a controversial segment known as "Virgin Mary Kong."
+Within his first month at the station, Stern was suspended for several days for a controversial segment known as "Virgin Mary Kong".
 The skit featured a new video game by God in which a group of men chase the Virgin Mary around a singles bar in Jerusalem.
 In February 1983, comedian Jackie Martling was hired to make weekly appearances as a comedy writer.
 With his on-the-fly style, he provided jokes for such show bits like "Stump the Jokeman" and "The Match Game".
 Martling assumed his role full-time in August 1986 when he replaced Al Rosenberg, a comedian and writer at WNBC who could no longer commute from Washington, D.C.
 Also hired was Gary Dell'Abate of the station's traffic department, who started as the show's assistant in September 1984 and went on to become executive producer.
 Stern continued to break out of the station's strict format.
 He had a naked woman on the show for the first time and attempted to make another reach orgasm through her radio speaker, both of which were reenacted in his film Private Parts (1997).